 The Authority assumes no responsibility for any damage caused to the goods being sold under the provisions herein unless it is proved that the Authority had committed an obvious default in the procedures of the sale process.

-The sales provided for in this Part shall be effected in an auction according to the rules and conditions prescribed by the Authority.
+The sales provided for in this Part shall be effected in an auction according to the rules and conditions prescribed by the Chairman.

 The goods, items and the modes of transport shall be sold without the customs taxes “duties” and other taxes excluding the commission that shall be borne by the buyer during the sale procedures.